rgbkrk/projects-director/Roadmap draft.md

 - Communication with and among projects.
 - Relationship-building w/ industry.
 - Skill building & curriculum development.
 - Metrics and reporting.
+- External outreach.

 **Communication with and among projects [PC]** includes one-on-one communication and relationship-building between myself and individual project leads, as well as intra-project communication and resource-sharing.